EthanC2/code-club/lesson-plans/data-structures/arrays.md

 but there may be less if you are running a smaller computer; for example, the raspberry pi only has an L1 and L2 cache
 \[[1](https://tech-society.com/cache-memory-what-is-it-how-does-it-work-what-about-l1-l2-and-l3/)\]\[[2](http://sandsoftwaresound.net/raspberry-pi/raspberry-pi-gen-1/memory-hierarchy/)\] \[[3](https://www.thetechlounge.com/cpu-cache/)\].

-The more data you can fit into the cache, the better.
-Since the elements of an array are contiuous, arrays have excellent [spatial locality](https://www.sciencedirect.com/topics/computer-science/spatial-locality), which means arrays have objectively better performance than a data structure like linked lists, that often cause cache misses because their nodes are dispersed all over memory \[[1](https://findatwiki.com/Spatial_Locality)\].
+The more data you can fit into the cache, the faster your program will run.
+Since the elements of an array are contiuous, arrays have excellent
+[spatial locality](https://www.sciencedirect.com/topics/computer-science/spatial-locality), which means arrays have objectively better performance than a data structure like linked lists, that often cause cache misses because their nodes are dispersed all over memory \[[1](https://findatwiki.com/Spatial_Locality)\].

 # C-Style Arrays vs _std::array\<T,N\>_